Manual NetBSD Installation with Disk Encryption

 8. Resources

-- Big thanks owed to vsis whose HOWTO was crucial in getting my system configured with encryption: NetBSD - UEFI installation with Full Disk Encryption
+- This HOWTO posted by vsis was crucial in getting my own system configured with encryption: NetBSD - UEFI installation with Full Disk Encryption

-- An alternative approach for disk encryption using a ramdisk on BIOS boot systems: NetBSD Full-Disk Encryption with CGD (BIOS/GPT)
+- Alternative approach for disk encryption using a ramdisk on BIOS boot systems: NetBSD Full-Disk Encryption with CGD (BIOS/GPT)

 - NetBSD Wiki: Installing NetBSD on a x86 system with UEFI